 When reporting is incomplete or inadequate, product-line data for Puerto Rico wholesale and retail trades are expanded on the premise that data for those establishments not reporting this information are similar to product-line data for those establishments in the same kind of business that reported this information.
 In the 2012 Economic Census, the method used to account for nonresponse to product-line inquiries was to expand the total of reported data to represent 100 percent of the universe.
 Data presented for product lines are expanded in direct relationship to total sales of all establishments included in the category.
 A similar expansion was done using the number of establishments that reported product lines to adjust the establishment count.

-All results of the 2012 Economic Census will be available on the American FactFinder system at the Web site (www.census.gov).
+Census data are available on the American FactFinder system at the Web site (www.factfinder2.census.gov).
 The system allows selective retrieval and downloading of the data.
-For more information, including a description of electronic data files being released, see the Internet site, write to U.S. Census Bureau, Washington, DC 20233-0801, or call Customer Services at 301-763-4100.

 Special tabulations of data collected in the 2012 Economic Census of Island Areas may be obtained, depending on availability of time and personnel, in electronic or tabular form.
 The data will be summaries subject to the same rules prohibiting disclosure of confidential information (including name, address, kind of business, or other data for individual business establishments or companies) that govern the regular data files.